verus-lang/verus/source/docs/guide/src/container_bst_generic.md

  * Requires it to satisfy the properties of a total order
  * Requires an `executable` three-way comparison function to exist

-There's one simplification we've made here: we're assuming that "equality" is the comparison function is the same as [spec equality](./equality.md).
+There's one simplification we've made here: we're assuming that "equality" in the comparison function is the same as [spec equality](./equality.md).
-This isn't always suitable; some datatypes may have more that one way to represent the same logical value.
+This isn't always suitable; some datatypes may have more than one way to represent the same logical value.
 A more general specification would allow an ordering that respects some arbitrary equivalence relation.
 This is how [`vstd::hash_map::HashMapWithView`](https://verus-lang.github.io/verus/verusdoc/vstd/hash_map/struct.HashMapWithView.html) works, for example.
-To keep things simple for this demonstration, though, we'll use a total ordering that respects spec equality.
+To keep things simple for this demonstration though, we'll use a total ordering that respects spec equality.

 ### Updating the struct and definitions